 As the finance sector grapples with the inner workings of banking apps and mobile wallets, 5G will open up a breadth of possibilities, awakening dormant objects like wristbands, cards or even pens.
 These things have the potential to become low-cost access gateways to financial services, which could have a favorable impact in the remittance industry.

 Affordable financial devices might grow into a new form of banking, reaching those with limited access to traditional channels and thus fostering financial inclusion.
-That being said, it will all depend on 5G’s capillarity once it is activated.
+That being said, it will all depend on 5G’s capillarity once it is activated everywhere.
 Will it truly power every corner of the world, or will 5G remain just another developed-world commodity?